HL7/smart-app-launch/input/pages/index.md

-* If a client has registered for [JWT assertion](https://tools.ietf.org/html/rfc7523)-based authentication (i.e., it possesses a public/private keypairn whose public key is known to the EHR), the client authenticates using two parameters: `client_assertion_type` and `client_assertion`, as profiled in [SMART Backend Services Protocol Details](https://hl7.org/fhir/uv/bulkdata/authorization/index.html#protocol-details)
+* If a client has registered for [JWT assertion](https://tools.ietf.org/html/rfc7523)-based authentication (i.e., it possesses a public/private keypair whose public key is known to the EHR), the client authenticates using two parameters: `client_assertion_type` and `client_assertion`, as profiled in [SMART Backend Services Protocol Details](https://hl7.org/fhir/uv/bulkdata/authorization/index.html#protocol-details)